 Another finding was that eating at 4 p.m. after having not eaten all day, made the subjects more susceptible to the effects of stress.
 The 4 p.m. eaters showed higher levels of stress hormones in their blood after the stress test than the other group.
 The takeaway from this study shows that skipping lunch and not eating at regular intervals throughout daylight hours has negative effects on stress tolerance and appetite regulation.

 Nighttime Eating Sends Blood Triglycerides Skyrocketing

-Beyond the question of when to eat dinner; late-night snacks or binge eating has also shown negative health outcomes.
+Beyond the question of when to eat dinner; late-night snacks or binge eating have also shown negative health outcomes.
 This is not only due to nutritional factors, but also due to how this type of eating disrupts the circadian rhythm.

-Research from the National Autonomous University of Mexico, located in Mexico City, demonstrates this in a study conducted altering rats’ eating schedule.
-For this study, researchers fed one group of rats during their normal waking hours, and provided food to another group of rats only during their normal sleeping hours.
+Research from the National Autonomous University of Mexico, located in Mexico City, demonstrates this in a study conducted altering rats’ eating schedules.
+For this study, researchers fed one group of rats during their normal waking hours and provided food to another group of rats only during their normal sleeping hours.
 What they found was that the rats who were only fed when they would normally be asleep experienced a rise in their blood triglyceride levels, an effect that was not present in the other group.

 Skip the Midnight Snack to Avoid Weight Gain